Move Welcome to Omarchy

 Why isn't Caps Lock working?

 In Omarchy, Caps Lock has been designated to be the xcompose key.
-That's how you get quick emojis and other autocompletions done.
-If you really miss using Caps Lock, you can remape the xcompose key to something else by editing ~/.config/hypr/input.conf
+That's how you get [quick emojis](https://manuals.omamix.org/2/the-omarchy-manual/

 Troubleshooting